Network socket: Socket states in the client-server model

 Computer processes that provide application services are referred to as servers, and create sockets on startup that are in the listening state.
 These sockets are waiting for initiatives from client programs.

 A TCP server may serve several clients concurrently by creating a unique dedicated socket for each client connection in a new child process or processing thread for each client.
 These are in the established state when a socket-to-socket virtual connection or virtual circuit (VC), also known as a TCP session, is established with the remote socket, providing a duplex byte stream.

 A server may create several concurrently established TCP sockets with the same local port number and local IP address, each mapped to its own server-child process, serving its own client process.
-They are treated as different sockets by the operating system since the remote socket address (the client IP address or port number) is different; i.e. since they have different socket pair tuples.
+They are treated as different sockets by the operating system since the remote socket address (the client IP address or port number) is different; i.e., since they have different socket pair tuples.

 UDP sockets do not have an established state, because the protocol is connectionless.
 A UDP server process handles incoming datagrams from all remote clients sequentially through the same socket.
 UDP sockets are not identified by the remote address, but only by the local address, although each message has an associated remote address that can be retrieved from each datagram with the networking application programming interface (API).

 Socket pairs

-Communicating local and remote sockets are called socket pairs.
+Local and remote sockets communicating over TCP are called socket pairs.
 Each socket pair is described by a unique 4-tuple consisting of source and destination IP addresses and port numbers, i.e. of local and remote socket addresses.books.google.com - Designing BSD Rootkits: An Introduction to Kernel Hacking As discussed above, in the TCP case, a socket pair is associated on each end of the connection with a unique 4-tuple.

 History

 The term socket dates to the publication of RFC 147 in 1971, when it was used in the ARPANET.
 Most modern implementations of sockets are based on Berkeley sockets (1983), and other stacks such as Winsock (1991).
-The Berkeley sockets API in the Berkeley Software Distribution (BSD), originated with the 4.2BSD Unix operating system as an API.
+The Berkeley sockets API in the Berkeley Software Distribution (BSD) originated with the 4.2BSD Unix operating system as an API.
 Only in 1989, however, could UC Berkeley release versions of its operating system and networking library free from the licensing constraints of AT&T's copyright-protected Unix.

 In c.
 1987, AT&T introduced the STREAMS-based Transport Layer Interface (TLI) in UNIX System V Release 3 (SVR3). and continued into Release 4 (SVR4).

 Other early implementations were written for TOPS-20, MVS, VM, IBM-DOS (PCIP).